alvinwan/neural-backed-decision-trees/README.md

 ## Tree

+> Too lazy?
+Run `bash scripts/generate_trees.sh` to generate trees for all datasets with all methods.

 First, generate the wnids.
 All the Imagenet datasets come with wnids.
 This is only needed for CIFAR{10,100}.

 ```